Why is My WordPress Admin So Slow? Causes & Top Fixes

 • Remove unused tags and categories

 Limit Post Revisions: WordPress saves multiple versions of your posts.
-This is helpful, but it can clutter your database.
-Add this line to your wp-config.php file to limit revisions:
+This is helpful, but it can slow your database.
+Add this following line to your wp-config.php file to limit revisions:

 This keeps only the last 5 revisions of each post.